Joe Matt: Career

-In his autobiographical comic Peepshow, Joe Matt examines his inadequate social skills, his addiction to pornography, his cantankerous and sometimes physically abusive relationship with his then-girlfriend Trish, and the lingering effects of his Catholic upbringing.
+Matt began creating his autobiographical comic Peepshow in 1987.
+The series examines his inadequate social skills, his addiction to pornography, his cantankerous and sometimes physically abusive relationship with his then-girlfriend Trish, and the lingering effects of his Catholic upbringing.
+Inspired in part by the confessional stories of Harvey Pekar and Robert Crumb, his work frequently involves soliloquies "to camera".
+The series sometimes depicts Matt's cartoonist friends Chester Brown and Seth, all of whom have depicted each other in their books.

-Matt began creating Peepshow in 1987.
-In 1992, his Peepshow strips were serialized by Kitchen Sink Press under the title Peepshow: The Cartoon Diary of Joe Matt.
+In 1992, his Peepshow strips were published in series by Kitchen Sink Press under the title Peepshow: The Cartoon Diary of Joe Matt.
 His work was later published by Canadian publishing house Drawn & Quarterly.

-Joe Matt's work on Peepshow is part of the autobiographical comics genre, kick-started by the confessional stories of Harvey Pekar and Robert Crumb.
-Along with these artists, his work frequently involves soliloquies "to camera".
-Peepshow is part of a self-referential universe that includes Matt's contemporaries Chester Brown and Seth, all of whom have included each other in their books.

-In 2004, HBO began developing an animated series based on The Poor Bastard, a collection of stories from Peepshow #1 to #6, produced by Matt and David X. Cohen.
-However, Joe Matt later stated that "they came to their senses and changed their mind".
+In 2004, HBO began developing an animated series based on The Poor Bastard – a collection of stories from Peepshow #1–6 – produced by Matt and television writer David X. Cohen.
+However, Matt later stated that "they came to their senses and changed their mind".

-The last issue of Peepshow, #14, went on sale in 2006, and a collection of Peepshow #11–14 titled Spent was released in 2007.
-Seventeen years after the release of the final issue, a posthumous issue #15 was released in July 2024; inking of the four unfinished pages was provided by Chester Brown.
+Peepshow #14 went on sale in 2006, and a collection of Peepshow #11–14 titled Spent was released the following year.
+Following Matt's death, a posthumous issue #15 was released in July 2024, with Chester Brown inking four unfinished pages.

-Matt worked as a colorist for other comics to make ends meet, most notably on superhero comics, a genre he disliked.
-Among his credits as a colorist are the Batman/Grendel limited series, Fish Police and Jonny Quest.
+During the years in which he produced Peepshow, Matt lived frugally and worked as a colorist to make ends meet, particularly for Comico on the ongoing series Grendel and related limited series, and Fish Police.

 Personal life and death

-Matt lived illegally in Canada from 1988 to 2002.
+Matt moved to Montreal and lived illegally in Canada from 1988 to 2002.
 He later lived in the Los Feliz neighborhood of Los Angeles, California.

 Joe Matt died on September 18, 2023, of a heart attack, while working at his drawing desk.
 He was 60.

 Awards

 For Peepshow, Matt was nominated for four Harvey Awards: for Best New Talent in 1990 and for the Award for Humor in 1991, 1992, and 1993.

-Matt was nominated for a 1989 Harvey Award for his coloring work on the Batman/Grendel series.
+Matt was nominated for a 1989 Eisner Award for Best Art Team and a 1989 Harvey Award for his coloring work on the Batman/Grendel series.